jtang613/GhidrAssist/README.md

 * Explain the current instruction - Works for disassembly and pseudo-C.
 * General query - Query the LLM directly from the UI.
 * MCP client - Leverage MCP tools like [GhidraMCP](https://github.com/LaurieWired/GhidraMCP) from the interactive LLM chat.
+* Agentic RE using the MCP Client and GhidraMCP.
 * Propose actions - Provide a list of proposed actions to apply.
 * Function calling - Allow agent to call functions to navigate the binary, rename functions and variables.
 * Retrieval Augmented Generation - Supports adding contextual documents to refine query effectiveness.